tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     - In the Tahoma browser or in the Xsheet right-click the level you want to view and choose View from the menu that opens.

-    - Choose Windows  →  Flipbook and drag and drop in the window the file you want to view.
+    - Choose Panels  →  Flipbook and drag and drop in the panel the file you want to view.

-  .. note:: By opening several Flipbook windows you can view several levels at the same time.
+  .. note:: By opening several Flipbook panels you can view several levels at the same time.

 .. tip:: **To set the default shrink factor and step for the file viewer:**